dictation-toolbox/Caster/docs/readthedocs/Mouse.md

 - Invoke: `mousegrid`
 - Select tile: `<tile_number>`
-    - _tile_number_ can be anything from 1 to 9.
+    - `<tile_number>` is an integer from 1 to 9.
 This function is currently only supported by Dragon for a single monitor.

 ### Douglas